ch4n3l/ch4n3l.github.io/_posts/2017/2019-01-19-dummy-writeup.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/dummy/searchsploit.png)

 As we do not know the version number, we will have to guess.
-Though looking at the exploits, the only ones that look viable are remote code execution.
+Though looking at the exploits, the only ones that look interesting are the remote code execution.

-We can use **Metasploit** to gain command execution:
+We can use `Metasploit` to gain command execution:

 ~~~
 Module: https://www.rapid7.com/db/modules/exploit/windows/http/icecast_header